 There are many benefits to living and working in rural and remote NSW.
 But to maintain good health, and to have access to health services when needed, it's important to know what is available.

-About a quarter of people in NSW live outside major cities.
+About 1 in 4 people in NSW live outside major cities.
 Rural NSW is diverse, ranging from regional centres to coastal cities, from country towns to remote communities.
 Smaller rural towns often have fewer services than regional centres, and remote regions have even fewer.

 What types of health services are available?

 Although there might be fewer health services in rural and remote NSW, help is available when you need it.
 To begin, you can often find information at community facilities, or by asking local people.
 You can also look online to locate hospitals, health services and programs specific to your local rural and regional health district, which is an important source of information and services.

 Age-specific health services and support are available throughout NSW.
 Some might not be available in your area, so you may need to travel or use online support:

 - integrated health and aged care services

 - disability and chronic health conditions

 - support for people who are caring for someone